Today's Articles

 *Bethel African Methodist Episcopal Church of Atlanta was founded on this date in 1847.

-Known as Big Bethel A.M.E., its beginnings started in 1840 when Col. Lemuel P. Grants gave Ransom Montgomery and other Blacks property to build their place of worship.
+Known as Big Bethel A.M.E., it began in 1840 when Col. Lemuel P. Grants gave Ransom Montgomery and other Blacks property to build their place of worship.
 A site was selected on Jenkins Street, where the church stood until the Federals destroyed it during the American Civil War.
 Colonel Grant returned the site to them, but it was sold, and property on Wheat Street (later called Auburn Ave.) was then purchased.

-Big Bethel is the oldest predominately African American congregation in the metropolitan Atlanta, Georgia, area.
-Recently, under the leadership of Pastor James Davis, Big Bethel has just completed a $1.8 million renovation.
+Big Bethel is the oldest predominantly African American congregation in the metropolitan Atlanta, Georgia, area.
+Recently, under the leadership of Pastor James Davis, It has just completed a $1.8 million renovation.
 The church is now accessible to the physically disabled and is home to a deaf signing ministry.

 Reference: